Skip to content

 3. Apply at full effort, then decide.
 You'll never know what the committee would have thought of your real application if you don't submit it.
 Apply fully, write your best essays, and let the process give you actual data.
 You are not qualified to evaluate your own admission chances from the inside of your own head.

 4. Talk to people who got in.
-Not to compare your credentials — to hear that the process is more accessible than the mythology suggests.
+Not to compare your credentials.
+To hear that the process is more accessible than the mythology suggests.
 Find people from similar backgrounds who applied and got in.
 That data is more useful than any ranking article.

 The Last Thing